Health and Safety

 • The Equality Act 2010.

-What sort of risks might I be exposed to?
+What sort of risks might a new or expectant mother expect:

-You may be at risk from processes, working conditions or physical, biological and chemical agents and these risks will vary depending on your health, and at different stages of your pregnancy.
+They may be at risk from processes, working conditions or physical, biological and chemical agents and these risks will vary depending on their health, and different stages of pregnancy.
 Some of the more common risks might be:

 • Lifting/carrying heavy loads;